Sacraments for Adults

 A Certificate of Baptism will be provided at the baptism or mailed to shortly afterward.
 Please keep this certificate in a safe place.
 It will needed when registering for religious education or preparing for future sacraments.

 If you wish to ask a Priest or Deacon from another parish to officiate at the baptism, please contact your clergy first to confirm his willingness and availability.
 Then either you or the clergy should contact email@example.com to schedule the baptism.

 Requirements for Sponsors (Godparents)

-At baptism, the sponsor (or godparent) begins a life-long relationship with their godchild, praying for and supporting their godchild in faith, as well as providing an example of the Catholic faith in action.
+At baptism, the sponsor (or Godparent) begins a life-long relationship with their godchild by praying for and supporting their godchild in faith, as well as providing an example of the Catholic faith in action.
 Hopefully the godparent and godchild will develop a close personal bond as well.

 You may choose one or two sponsors for your child.
 Only one is necessary.
-At least one sponsor must be an active, practicing Catholic.
-The other godparent may be a Christian of another denomination.
-The Catholic godparent must provide a sponsor certificate signed by the pastor of the sponsor’s home parish.
+At least one sponsor must be an active, practicing Catholic (see qualifications below).
+The other godparent may be a Christian of another denomination

 - Be a practicing Catholic and a member of a parish.

 - Be at least 16 years of age.

 - Have received the Sacraments of Baptism, Eucharist, and Confirmation in the Catholic Church.